ravibhure/bindadmin/README.md

         -t TYPE, --type TYPE  The record type to add for record name -c CONTENT, --content CONTENT
-                              The record value to add for record name -tl TTL, --ttl TTL    The record ttl to add for record name -z ZONE, --zone ZONE  Set the zone to be updated
+                              The record value to add for record name --ttl TTL    The record ttl to add for record name -z ZONE, --zone ZONE  Set the zone to be updated